uw-ssec/osp-nce/README.md

   - Delivers the answers as a `JSON` to the frontend.

 Methods defined in this folder serve as helper methods in the [main application flow](../serve/).

-#### `shared`

-Provides utility functions for resolving paths and directories within the project, such as obtaining the project root, SQL directory, and data directory paths.

-#### `src/osp_nce/backend/libd/queries/sql/`

-This folder represents the core of the application's database layer.
-The queries in this folder access the non-production version of the `RADDB` and the employee data warehouse (`EDW`) and return data from these databases for processing by the application layer.

-With minor exceptions, we try to avoid including business logic in these queries to keep code modular and maintainable.
-Instead, methods in the application layer – contained in the [`src`](../src/) folder – transform the database output into answers to questions on the [extension review matrix](../assets/nsf_prior_approval_matrix.pdf).

 #### `deploy`